tarxvftech/pim17/README.md

 I _think_ ethernet is set to DHCP by default but I'd have to check.

+## Usage

+To log in, `ssh root@pim17`, password is `m17project`.
+Make sure to change that, copy SSH keys over, etc. doas or sudo are your own problem for now but I do intend to add a non-root user with doas support eventually.

+To install packages, it's standard alpine linux.
+See packaging/ for custom packages until they get broken out into their own repos.

+You'll have to `mount -o remount,rw /` to remount the root partition read-write to change settings. `/data` is rw by default and many things in /etc/ have a symlink to /data.
+This should make a system reasonably safe against power loss while still allowing easy config file editing and such.

+I'd prefer an overlay file system but don't remember why I didn't do that to begin with.
+Not sure I tried, but we should look into that!

 # unsorted and unedited nonsense below here